vaibhavjain4/jenkins-demo-app/README.md

 Microservice application source code is hosted under v1.0 & v2.0 branch in this repository.

 <br>

+<h2> Follow below provided steps to recreate this demo in your own environment </h2>

 <b>

 Step 1 : Download Jenkins